Our Corporate Finance Partner, Steve Plaskitt, shares his advice on business deals following the news that Asda and Sainsbury’s will be merging…

 Be open to other options and ideas.
 If one company has shown interest in you, do not believe that they are the only one.
-Other options, such as looking at a management buy out, carrying on as you were or actively seeking other buyers, are always available.
-If initial negotiations aren’t going as well as you think, you will be able to use the information pack prepared to send to other buyers and reach out to them again under the terms of a confidentiality agreement.
+Other options, such as a management buy out, carrying on as you were or seeking other buyers, are always available.
+If initial negotiations aren’t going as well as you think, you will be able to use the prepared information pack to send to other buyers and reach out to them again under the terms of a confidentiality agreement.

 What to do after finding a buyer

 If you have met with the potential buyer and believe that you can work with them going forward, then you should ask them to make an indicative non-binding offer.